It's Time To Declare War On Poverty Gospel

 Let me be clear about something crucial: God doesn't prosper you to fund sin.
 He's not going to make you wealthy so you can open strip clubs, build casinos, or advance Satan's kingdom.
 That's not how divine prosperity works.

-"No good thing does he withhold from those whose walk is blameless." — Psalm 84:11
+"No good thing will he withhold from them that walk uprightly." — Psalm 84:11

 Notice it says "blameless"—meaning God blesses those who live with integrity, pursue His will, and strive to live according to His commands.